spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/3-kubectl.md

 5. [Deploy the Data Flow Server](#deploy-data-flow-server)

-### Deploy MySQL
+### Deploy MariaDB

-We use MySQL for this guide, but you could use a Postgres or H2 database instead.
+We use MariaDB for this guide, but you could use a Postgres or H2 database instead.
 We include JDBC drivers for all three of these databases.
-To use a database other than MySQL, you must adjust the database URL and driver class name settings.
+To use a database other than MariaDB, you must adjust the database URL and driver class name settings.

 <!--TIP-->

 **Password Management**

-You can modify the password in the `src/kubernetes/mysql/mysql-deployment.yaml` files if you prefer to be more secure.
+You can modify the password in the `src/kubernetes/mariadb/mariadb-deployment.yaml` files if you prefer to be more secure.
-If you do modify the password, you must also provide it as base64-encoded string in the `src/kubernetes/mysql/mysql-secrets.yaml` file.
+If you do modify the password, you must also provide it as base64-encoded string in the `src/kubernetes/mariadb/mariadb-secrets.yaml` file.

 <!--END_TIP-->

-Run the following command to start the MySQL service:
+Run the following command to start the MariaDB service:

 ```
-kubectl create -f src/kubernetes/mysql/
+kubectl create -f src/kubernetes/mariadb/
 ```

-You can use `kubectl get all -l app=mysql` to verify that the deployment, pod, and service resources are running.
-You can use `kubectl delete all,pvc,secrets -l app=mysql` to clean up afterwards.
+You can use `kubectl get all -l app=mariadb` to verify that the deployment, pod, and service resources are running.
+You can use `kubectl delete all,pvc,secrets -l app=mariadb` to clean up afterwards.

 ### Enable Monitoring